rahulitis/Schizophrenia-Classification-Model/README.md

 **Model Definitions**:

-Random Forest: Configured with 100 estimators and a random state of 1.
-XGBoost: Configured with 100 estimators and a random state of 2.
-LightGBM: Configured with 100 estimators and a random state of 3.
-Logistic Regression: Configured with a maximum of 2000 iterations and a random state of 3.
+Random Forest: Configured with 100 estimators and a random state of 1.XGBoost: Configured with 100 estimators and a random state of 2.LightGBM: Configured with 100 estimators and a random state of 3.Logistic Regression: Configured with a maximum of 2000 iterations and a random state of 3.

 **Model Training and Evaluation**: